geotrev/monolith/README.md

 noun – mono·lith – \ˈmä-nə-ˌlith\

-"a large single upright block of stone, especially one shaped into or serving as a pillar or monument."
+"a structure shaped into or serving as the core of front-end projects."

 ## Getting Started